kmarkus/rFSM/README.md

 files by tools or other state machines.

-The second and third line define two leaf states that are part of the toplevel composite state. `hello` defines an exit function and world an entry function which are called when the state is exited/entered, respectively.
+The second and third line define two leaf states that are part of the toplevel **composite state**. `hello` defines an `exit` function and `world` an `entry` function which are called when the state is exited/entered, respectively.

 The next three lines define transition between these states.
-The first is from the initial connector to the `hello` state.
+The first is from the `initial` connector to the `hello` state.
 This transition will be taken the first time the composite state is entered.
-The initial connector, as an exception, need not be defined and will be created automatically when referenced from a transition.
+The `initial` connector, as an exception, need not be defined and will be created automatically when referenced from a transition.

 The next transition is from `hello` to `world` and is triggered by the `e_done` event.
-This event is raised internally when a state completes, which is either the case when the states 'doo' function (see below) finishes or immediately, if there is no `doo`, as is the case here.
+This event is raised internally when a state completes, which is either the case when the state's `doo` function (see below) finishes or immediately, if there is no `doo`, as is the case here.
 The third transition is triggered by the `e_restart` event.